jon-jacky/Piety/editors/README.md

 *e(...)* instead of *sked.e(...)*.

 The *e* (edit) command loads a file into a buffer in the editor.

+The *a* (append) command adds text to the buffer.
+Just type lines of text on the following lines, each will go into the buffer until you type a period by itself at the start of a line to exit from the *a* command.

 Then other commands can edit in the buffer and print its contents on the terminal.

 There is no continually updating display that shows the buffer contents.
 Editor command output appears in the REPL, then scrolls up as more commands are typed and executed.
-You could edit with *sked* on an old printing terminal!
+You could edit with *sked* on an old printing terminal.

 To see all the commands and arguments that are available, read the source, or type *help(sked)* in the REPL.
 Type *help(e)* (for example) to learn